 I for starters only partly embrace my totem because my parents never went too deep with it.
 The history of the totems I find very intriguing and wouldn’t mind reading books about it but I don’t know of any.
 As it stands I haven’t even told my children (8 & 10yr) about our totem.

 There are certain traits associated with different totems.
 And the most notorious are the women born to Mhofus who are called Chihera.
-Apparently they are are controlling of their homes and of their brothers homes!
+Apparently, they are controlling of their homes and of their brother’s homes!
 They are known to be talkative and brazen and apparently of loose morals.
-The male Mhofus are said to be romantics of note, and know no boundaries when they fall in love and have an affinity for leadership.
+The male Mhofus are said to be romantics of note and know no boundaries when they fall in love and have an affinity for leadership.

 Totems and Religion